-Congress has not yet enacted any appropriations bills as of early November.
-The House has passed seven of its 12 FY 2024 appropriations bills with the goal of completing all 12 by the end of CR.
+Congress has not yet enacted any appropriations bills as of mid-January.
+The House has passed seven of its 12 FY 2024 appropriations bills.
 The Senate has passed a three-bill "minibus."
-The major dispute remains over topline funding levels, with the House preferring to fund the government at FY 2022 levels and the Senate opting for the levels agreed to in the FRA.
+The major dispute centered on topline funding levels, with the House attempting to fund the government at FY 2022 levels and the Senate opting for the levels agreed to in the FRA, although that was purportedly resolved with the announcement of a discretionary spending agreement in early January.
 The House and Senate would have to agree on and pass the same versions of the bills before they are presented to the President for his signature.
-Congress is expected to consider a CR that would extend funding, largely at current levels, to allow more time to complete appropriations.
+Congress is expected to consider another CR that would extend funding, largely at current levels, to allow more time to complete appropriations.
 For more about the status of specific appropriations bills, see Appropriations Watch: FY 2024.